"Not Cleared" to attend graduation

 Students are invited to Graduation in anticipation of being awarded, this means we expect you to have completed your studies by June for Summer Graduation and November for Winter Graduation, however there are some exceptions to this:

-2) Postgraduates - if you are holding a Postgraduate Diploma or certificate and are intending to take reassessment to achieve a full masters award you may not attend your ceremony.
+- If you are entitled to a Postgraduate Diploma or Certificate but intend to be reassessed to improve your final award you may not attend your ceremony.

-3) Placements - you must have achieved the minimum requirement for the taught component of your degree and have an agreed completion date of your work placement.
+- If you are undertaking a placement that will not be completed until after the ceremony has taken place you must have achieved the minimum requirement for the taught component of your degree and have an agreed completion date of your work placement in order to attend.

 If you are unclear about your situation once you have received your results, or you are worried about your situation now, please speak to your personal tutor, or a member of academic staff in your Department.